pnudh-ortho/CRoCs/code/models/README.md

 ## Model Downloads

-The pre-trained models will be made available soon.
+The release of the pre-trained models is currently under internal discussion.